 Programs like Couch to 5k are actually effective because they follow this principle.
 Most running programs you find online are going to have some sort of progression, and the good ones are going to keep you healthy.
 Runner’s World has tons of training programs, from 5k training to marathon training, as well as a host of other tips and articles.

 If you’ve got interest in an upcoming race (the Eugene marathon is just around the corner!) and you aren’t sure if you’ll be ready, ask someone!
-Physical therapists, running coaches, and personal trainers can help answer your questions and make sure you make it to race day with the right programming.
+Physical therapists, running coaches, and personal trainers can help answer your questions and make sure you make it to race day with the right programming and without running injuries.

 ***The above information, including text, images, and all other materials, is provided for educational purposes only, and not as a replacement or supplement to professional medical advice.
 Please contact a certified healthcare professional or your primary physician for any personal concerns.